Biodiesel production: Product purification

 Products of the reaction include not only biodiesel, but also the byproducts soap, glycerol, excess alcohol, and trace amounts of water.
 All of these byproducts must be removed to meet the standards, but the order of removal is process-dependent.

 The density of glycerol is greater than that of biodiesel, and this property difference is exploited to separate the bulk of the glycerol coproduct.
 Residual methanol is typically recovered by distillation and reused.
 Soaps can be removed or converted into acids.
 Residual water is also removed from the fuel.

 Reactions

-Transesterification

-Animal and plant fats and oils are composed of triglycerides, which are esters formed by the reactions of three free fatty acids and the trihydric alcohol, glycerol.
-In the transesterification process, the added alcohol (commonly, methanol or ethanol) is deprotonated with a base to make it a stronger nucleophile.
-As can be seen, the reaction has no other inputs than the triglyceride and the alcohol.
-Under normal conditions, this reaction will proceed either exceedingly slowly or not at all, so heat, as well as catalysts (acid and/or base) are used to speed the reaction.
-It is important to note that the acid or base are not consumed by the transesterification reaction, thus they are not reactants, but catalysts.
-Common catalysts for transesterification include sodium hydroxide, potassium hydroxide, and sodium methoxide.